frederiksemmel/linicrypt_typst/main.typ

   For each subspace, if the

 == Notes and ideas, in random order
-- Second preimage resistance and collision resistance loose their relationsship for unsolvable constraints.
+- Second preimage resistance and collision resistance loose their relationship for unsolvable constraints.
   We can find unsolvable constraints where its easy to find a second solution, if we are given a solution.
   But its hard to find a solution in the first place.
   This is due to the permutation attack; where the symmetry of the constraints leads to a symmetry in the set of solutions.